 Remember – it is for you, as the Claimant, to prove loss – so each past financial loss must be supported by evidence.

-For example – lost salary wages can be supported by 13 weeks' payslips prior to your accident showing an average net income (pay after tax and national insurance) compared to your payslips following the accident showing a reduction in income.
-Alternatively - a letter from your employer verifying your average earnings prior to the accident together with a confirmation of your absence and reduced income might suffice.
+For example – lost salary wages can be supported by 13 weeks of payslips prior to your accident showing an average net income (pay after tax and national insurance) compared to your payslips following the accident showing a reduction in income.
+Alternatively – a letter from your employer verifying your average earnings prior to the accident together with a confirmation of your absence and reduced income might suffice.

 In addition it will be necessary for a medical expert to verify that your absence from work was reasonable given the injuries you had sustained.

 Interest can only be charged as part of a claim calculator UK for past losses and expenses if your solicitor has issued your claim at court.
 A settlement prior to the involvement of the court will not allow your solicitor to charge interest.